Search

 What are the risks of seeing a Clinical Psychologist for therapy?

-Therefore, it’s helpful to let the Clinical Psychologist you are seeing know how you are coping with the process of therapy, during the sessions and of how you feel (before, during and after, your sessions with the Clinical Psychologist).
-He/she will be aware of the principles of trauma informed care and will be aiming to offer trauma-focus therapies in a safe way, so keep your therapist informed of any negative effects of therapy that you notice.
+The Clinical Psychologist will be aware of the principles of Trauma Informed Care and will be aiming to offer trauma-focus therapies in a safe way, so keep your therapist informed of any negative effects of therapy that you notice.

 For example, when a Clinical Psychologist sees someone for EMDR therapy (Eye Movement Desensitization and Reprocessing), s/he is aware that therapy can be viewed as if you’re kickstarting the process of your brain/yourself processing, and digesting, the trauma events that happened to you (traumatic events that you lived through, that you survived through).